Multiversion Concurrency with Bounded Delay and Precise Garbage Collection

-\myparagraph{Functional programs.} In the paper we assume that the shared transactional memory is based on purely functional (mutation free) data structures.
-This can be abstracted as the \emph{pure LISP machine}~\cite{Okasaki98,BenAmram95,Pippenger97} (PLM), which like the random access machine model (RAM) has some constant number of registers.
-However, the only instructions for manipulating memory, are (1) a \texttt{tuple}$(v_1,\ldots,v_l)$ instruction, which takes $l$ registers (for some small constant $l$) and creates a tuple in memory containing the values, and (2) a \texttt{nth}$(t, i)$ instruction, which given a pointer $t$ to a tuple and an integer $i$, both in registers, returns the i-th element in this tuple.
-Values in the registers and tuples are either primitive, or a pointer to a tuple.
+\myparagraph{Functional Data Structures.} We assume that the memory shared by transactions is based on purely functional (mutation-free) data structures.
+This can be abstracted as the \emph{pure LISP machine}~\cite{Okasaki98,BenAmram95,Pippenger97} (PLM), which, like the random access machine model (RAM), has some constant number of registers.
+However, the only instructions for manipulating memory, are (1) a \texttt{tuple}$(v_1,\ldots,v_l)$ instruction, which takes $l$ registers (for some small constant $l$) and creates a tuple in memory containing their values, and (2) a \texttt{nth}$(t, i)$ instruction, which, given a pointer $t$ to a tuple and an integer $i$ (both in registers), returns the i-th element in this tuple.
+Values in the registers and tuples are either primitive, or a pointer to another tuple.
 There is no instruction for modifying a tuple.
-Changing a data structure using PLM instructions is done via \emph{path copying}, meaning that to change a node, its ancestors in the data structure must be copied into new tuples, but the remainder of the data remains untouched.
-Using PLM instructions one can create a DAG (e.g., a tree) in memory, which we refer to as the \emph{memory graph}.
-We note that it is not possible to have cycles in memory graphs.
-An example of the insertion function under PLM using path-copying is show in Figure \ref{fig:persistence}.
+Changing a data structure using PLM instructions are done via \emph{path copying}, meaning that to change a node, its ancestors in the data structure must be copied into new tuples, but the remainder of the data remains untouched.
+Using PLM instructions, one can create a DAG in memory, which we refer to as the \emph{memory graph}.
+A special and commonly-used case for the memory graph is a tree structure.

-\myparagraph{Versions.} A \emph{version root} is a pointer to a tuple, such that the data reachable from this tuple constitutes the whole state of the shared world that is visible to a transaction.
+We define the \emph{version root} as a pointer to a tuple, such that the data reachable from this tuple constitutes the state that is visible to a transaction.